 This decision promoted the immediate need for ‘a list’.
 All the things which needed to be done, should be done, or could be done were on the list; all the weeding, planting, trimming, tidying, and – most important of all – mulching.
 For that I needed the big grandsons and their muscles, so a call went out and two large boys (men?) turned up to assist.

-and we ended up with some very attractive paths through the Bush Garden.
+Stefan and his brother Alex spread heaps of mulch and we ended up with some very attractive paths through the Bush Garden. |

 Watering pots!